1969 Pontiac Mid-Size Cars Facts, Figures, and Specifications

 General Year Information – 1969 Pontiac Mid-Size Cars

-All mid-sized Pontiacs were mildly facellfted.
+All mid-sized Pontiacs were mildly facelifted.
 Two-door hardtops and convertibles now had the front door vent windows removed.
 The ignition key was moved from the dashboard to the steering column, and the gauge faces were changed from steel blue to black.
 On the GTO, the rear quarter-panel mounted side marker lamps changed from a red lens shaped like the Pontiac “arrowhead” emblem to one shaped like the broad GTO badge.
 Front headrests were made standard equipment on all cars.

-The GTO Judge option was released in December.
 The GTO was surpassed in sales both by the Chevrolet Chevelle SS396 and the Plymouth Road Runner, but a solid 72,287 were sold during the 1969 model year, with 6,833 of them having the Judge package.

 1969 Pontiac Mid-Size Cars – Factoids